igprof/igprof/advancedoptions.md

 Node doesn't need to be direct child of ancestor.
 For example `-ma "foo>foobar/foobar: has foo ancestor"` would rename foobar if foo is ancestor of the foobar.

+## Experimental energy profiling.

+Experimental energy profiling is available if you build igprof on a machine which has PAPI available.
+You can enable it by passing `-ng` as an option at profile time.